silverhand7/laravel-artisan-maker/README.md

 # Laravel Artisan Maker
-A simple package that can help you to create a boilerplate of a service or action class.
+A simple package that can help you create a boilerplate of a service, action, or interface class with artisan command.

 ## Installation
 ```bash